-'''

 def extract_hog(im):

-'''
+...

 return hog

 Input: input gray-scale image with uint8 format.

 Output: HOG descriptor.

+Description: Vou will compute the HOC descriptor of input

 Description: You will compute the HOG descriptor of input image im.
 The pseudocode can be found below: